GalenIvanov/Animation-tests/README.md

     particle-base: make object! [
         number:     100                  ; how many particles
-        start:      1.0                  ; start time of the effect
-        duration:   5.0                  ; duration of the effect
         emitter:    [0x100 200x100]      ; where particles are born - a box
         direction:  90.0                 ; degrees
         dir-rnd:    0.0                  ; random spread of direction, symmetric